 3. Embed and promote your stream effectively

 Our next key tip is to embed and promote your stream effectively.
-You can embed live streams in your own and partner websites using embed codes.
+You can embed live streams on your own and partner websites using embed codes.
 These should allow you to easily put your streams on landing pages and other important sites.

 Use email newsletters, social media, video snippets, and more to promote.
-Video on social media produces 1,200% more shares than text and images combined, so use it to drive traffic to your live events.
-It’s a proven strategy.
+Video on social media produces 1,200% more shares than text and images combined, so use it to drive traffic to your live events – it’s a proven strategy.
 Marketers who are using video are seeing 49% faster growth in revenue.

 4. Test equipment thoroughly

 Live streaming without doing a test run first is like going skydiving without checking your parachute.
-Sure you might have a perfectly working parachute and have the time of your life free falling 15,000 feet, but there’s also a chance you end up as an anvil attached to strings like Daffy Duck.
+Sure you might have a perfectly working parachute and have the time of your life free-falling 15,000 feet, but there’s also a chance you end up as an anvil attached to strings like Daffy Duck.